schuchert/wikispaces/pages/ruby/ruby.tutorials.bdd.UsingBddToDevelopAnRpnCalculator.md

     end
 {% endhighlight %}

-Note that these are mostly just//** copies**// of methods from RpnCalculator.
+Note that these are mostly just** copies** of methods from RpnCalculator.
 There is one new method, <<, which just delegates to a method of the same name.

 * Verify that your operand_stack_spec.rb now passes:
 {% highlight terminal %}